lake-wg/edhoc/draft-ietf-lake-edhoc.md

 1
 ~~~~~~~~~~~~~~~~~~~~~~~

-There is only one supported cipher suite indicated by the Initiator.
+The Initiator indicates only one cipher suite in the (potentially trunkated) list of cipher suites.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Supported Cipher Suites (1 byte)
 00
 ~~~~~~~~~~~~~~~~~~~~~~~

-The selected cipher suite is a subset of the supported cipher suites indicated by the Initiator.
-Since the selected and supported coincide, SUITES_I consists only of that suite.
+The Initiator selected the indicated cipher suite.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Selected Cipher Suite (int)